 Ms. Johnston has managed competitiveness assessments and economic development strategies for single-industry initiatives such as the film industry in Milwaukee, the information technology sector in Wisconsin, clean technology in San Francisco, and life sciences in Cape Coral, Florida.
 She has also managed cross-industry regional strategies in New York City, Connecticut, Southeast Colorado, and San Francisco.
 Ms. Johnston has mobilized regional stakeholders, performed diagnostic analysis of regional economies, and facilitated local work sessions resulting in stakeholder-driven action planning for implementation.

-Ms. Johnston has an M.C.P. from U.C.
-Berkeley and a B.A. in Geography from Middlebury College.
+Ms. Johnston has an M.C.P. from the University of California Berkeley and a B.A. in Geography from Middlebury College.
 She is a certified project management professional (PMP).